Ruunyox/hstgm/README.md

 ![screenshot](screen.png)

 `hstgm` is a simple BASH/AWK script that produces a histogram plot in the terminal from tab-delimited data.
-It is scales with the terminal size and labels.
+It scales with the terminal size and label lengths.

 ### Usage